 As a therapist, you can better keep track of a patient's progress by segmenting the PRP process into phases.
 Use documentation at each step to track patient progress, and make adjustments to goals and objectives as needed.
 The main phases of PRP include:

 - Diagnosing: The diagnosing phase determines how ready the patient is for rehabilitation.
 The therapist helps the patient set goals and evaluate their skills and strengths related to their goals.
-During this phase, resource and functional assessments should also be conducted, as they are essential tools for the rehabilitation process.
+Resource and functional assessments should also be conducted during this phase, as they are essential tools for the rehabilitation process.